starrify/hpbd_academician_shi/README.md

 ## Usage ##
  1. Fetch this repository to your local drive.
  2. Open your Chrome/Chromium browser and visit `chrome://extensions/`
  3. Click on `Load unpacked extension` and choose the path of this repository.
+If you don't see a button named `Load unpacked extension`, check the checkbox `Developer mode` first.
  4. Try visiting any page containing `院士`, like [院士 生日快乐 - Google Search][1]

 ## Sample Results ##